 XLR Microphone

-A professional-grade microphone using an XLR connector, offering superior audio quality and used in studio-level or high-quality live streaming setups.
+A professional-grade microphone using an XLR connector offers superior audio quality and is used in studio-level or high-quality live-streaming setups.

 XML (Extensible Markup Language)

-A data structure format that can be used for metadata exchange in live streaming workflows—commonly used in closed captioning and stream scheduling integrations.
+A data structure format for metadata exchange in live streaming workflows, commonly used in closed captioning and stream scheduling integrations.

 X264 Encoder